-All children at Reigate School have Religious Studies lessons in Year 7 and 8.
-Children in Years 9, 10 and 11 have the option to take Religious Studies as a GCSE.
+All children at Reigate School have Religious Studies lessons.
+All children in Years 9, 10 and 11 take Religious Studies as a GCSE.
 Aspects of religion and belief are also explored in other areas of the curriculum including in Humanities, English and Art.
 The SMSC framework links such learning with the social, moral, cultural and spiritual aspects of life which is integrated classroom practice.